Role

 I don't tell people at jobs about my brain because they don't care. […] Asking for accommodations is just asking to get fired, so in the workplace I just suffer.
 I find it easy to talk to customers because I know the interaction is temporary.

-Respondent with AuDHD
+Participant with AuDHD

-on being at work
+On being at work

 The hardest thing for me in school was self confidence.
 I would feel like I was a fraud and didn't know as much as my classmates. […] Me not taking care of myself would snowball into poorer time management and increasing my own workload.

-Respondent with ADHD
+Participant with ADHD

 It's important to explain [things] regularly, so people understand where you are coming from.
 It makes it much easier to understand why you might do or say certain things.

-Respondent with autism
+Participant with autism

-on friendships
+On friendships

 Both partners being clear about needs helps [each other] know what to expect, what will help the other person feel cared for, and avoid unintentional harm or misunderstanding.

-Respondent with AuDHD
+Participant with AuDHD

-on relationships
+On relationships

 […] I tend to forget things and can space out at times.
 I want people to know that I care and am not bored.
 It's also hard to manage since I at times will forget to take my medication.

-Respondent with ADD
+Participant with ADD

-on living with neurodivergence
+On living with neurodivergence

 Define